Working Capital Management Definition:

-The proper working capital management give the competitive edge the Firms over other businesses.
-If your firm equipped with an efficient supply chain this will let to the sell their products at discount rates.
+The proper working capital management gives the competitive edge the Firms over other businesses.
+If your firm equipped with an efficient supply chain this will let to sell their products at discount rates.

 Working Capital Management Strategies

-There is always risk involve in business.
+There is always risk involved in business.
 This is the common thing that when there is no risk there is no profit.
-Therefore companies must measure its risk involve in business and then make the positive strategies to handle the risk by ensuring the positive cash flow.
+Therefore companies must measure its risk involve in business and then make positive strategies to handle the risk by ensuring the positive cash flow.

 This step is called Working Capital management strategies.
-The major goal of making such strategies is to create the balance in between current assent and current liabilities in order to meet the daily operations and short term obligation of an business organization.
+The major goal of making such strategies is to create a balance in between current asset and current liabilities in order to meet the daily operations and short term obligation of a business organization.

-When we come to the Working Capital Management Strategies we will find main strategies are sometimes also known as approaches.
-These strategies are used to choose the mixture of long term and short term source of financing for the business firm which are as under:
+When we come to the Working Capital Management Strategies we will find the main strategies are sometimes also known as approaches.
+These strategies are used to choose the mixture of long term and short term source of financing for the business firm which is as under:

 - Conservative approach in working capital management